br3ndonland/terraform-aws-spacelift-workerpool-on-ec2/README.md

 }
 ```

+**Note:** Previous versions of this module placed the token and private key directly into the `configuration` variable.
+This is still supported, but it is recommended to use the `secure_strings` variable instead as this will store the values in secrets manager instead of in the userdata which is insecure.

 You also need to add the required values for `spacelift_api_key_endpoint`, `spacelift_api_key_id`, `spacelift_api_key_secret` and `worker_pool_id` to the module block for the Lambda Autoscaler function to set the required `SPACELIFT_API_KEY_ENDPOINT`, `SPACELIFT_API_KEY_ID`, `SPACELIFT_API_KEY_SECRET_NAME` and `SPACELIFT_WORKER_POOL_ID` parameters.

 You can also set the optional `autoscaling_max_create` and `autoscaling_max_terminate` values in the module block for Lambda Autoscaler function to set the optional `AUTOSCALING_MAX_CREATE` and `AUTOSCALING_MAX_KILL` parameters.
 These parameters default to 1.
 These parameters set the maximum number of instances the utility is allowed to create or terminate in a single run.

+You can also set the optional `secure_strings_kms_key_id` to a kms key id to use for encrypting the secure strings in secrets manager.
+This defaults to the default kms key that AWS uses.

 ## Default AMI